Understanding Capital Gains Tax

 Incorporation Relief

-If you own a business as a sole trader, or in partnership with others, you may at some point want to convert this into a company.
-A capital gain will be deemed to arise when you do this by reference to the market value of your business assets including goodwill.
-A number of options exist in such situations.
+If you own a business as a sole trader or in partnership with others, you may, at some point, want to convert this into a company.
+A capital gain will be deemed to arise when you do this by reference to the market value of your business assets, including goodwill.
+Several options exist in such situations.

 Gift Hold-Over relief

-Where a business asset is gifted or sold for less than its market value, CGT is still chargeable by reference to the market value of the asset.
+Where a business asset is gifted or sold for less than its market value, CGT is still chargeable by reference to the asset's market value.
 This commonly arises within families, for example, where a parent transfers a business or business premises to their children.
-In such cases, the taxable gain can be postponed until the recipient of the gift sells the asset.
+In such cases, the taxable gain can be postponed until the gift recipient sells the asset.

 How can we help you today?